npms-io/npms-analyzer/docs/architecture.md

 ##### personalities

-If two modules are similar, one tend to choose the one in which the author is well known in the community.
+If two packages are similar, one tend to choose the one in which the author is well known in the community.
 While this doesn't directly translate to quality, it's still a strong factor that we should account.

 Relationships between people are also important.
 When an user follows another, there's a bound between them.
-We can infer that people prefer modules from the users they follow.
+We can infer that people prefer packages from the users they follow.

 I will not elaborate on this because this evaluator will NOT be developed nor used in the initial release.

 ### Scoring

-Calculates the module score based on the current aggregation if any.
-If there's no aggregation, the module won't be scored at the moment, but it will be later in the `continuous scoring` process.
+Calculates the package score based on the current aggregation if any.
+If there's no aggregation, the package won't be scored at the moment, but it will be later in the `continuous scoring` process.

 ## Continuous scoring

-The continuous scoring process runs once in a while to score all `npm` modules, indexing the score data in `Elasticsearch` to be searchable.
+The continuous scoring process runs once in a while to score all `npm` packages, indexing the score data in `Elasticsearch` to be searchable.

 ![continuous-scoring](./diagrams/continuous-scoring.png)